Japanese occupation of the Philippines: End of the occupation

-Fighting continued until Japan's formal surrender on 2 September 1945.
+Fighting continued until Japan's formal surrender on September 2, 1945.
 The Philippines had suffered great loss of life and tremendous physical destruction by the time the war was over.
-An estimated 527,000 Filipinos, both military and civilians, had been killed from all causes; of these between 131,000 and 164,000 were killed in seventy-two war crime events.
+An estimated 527,000 Filipinos, both military and civilians, had been killed from all causes; of these, between 131,000 and 164,000 were killed in seventy-two war crime events.
 According to a United States analysis released years after the war, US casualties were 10,380 dead and 36,550 wounded; Japanese dead were 255,795.
-Filipino deaths during the occupations, on the other hand, are estimated to be more be around 527,000 (27,000 military dead, 141,000 massacred, 22,500 forced labor deaths and 336,500 deaths due war related famine).
-The Philippine population decreased continuously for the next five years due to the spread of diseases and the lack of basic needs, far from the Filipino lifestyle before the war when the country had been the second richest in Asia after Japan.
+Filipino deaths during the occupations, on the other hand, are estimated to be more around 527,000 (27,000 military dead, 141,000 massacred, 22,500 forced labor deaths, and 336,500 deaths due to war-related famine).
+The Philippine population decreased continuously for the next five years due to the spread of diseases and the lack of basic needs, far from the Filipino lifestyle before the war, when the country had been the second richest in Asia after Japan.